Salary cap: Australia: Super Rugby

-Rugby Australia and RUPA later negotiated a new bargaining agreement, running from 2018–2020, that made significant changes to previous cap schemes.
+Rugby Australia and RUPA later negotiated a new bargaining agreement, running from 2018 to 2020, that made significant changes to previous cap schemes.
 The 2018 season, coinciding with the transition from five Australian Super Rugby sides to four, was uncapped, but the salary cap returned for 2019 and 2020, at A$5.5 million.
 Prior concessions for sponsor payments and non-Australian players were removed, while a salary floor was added at 90% of the cap.

 New Zealand: NPC

 The 14 teams participating in New Zealand's top domestic competition, now known once again by its historic name of the National Provincial Championship, faced a salary cap in 2013 that was the lesser of $NZ 1.35 million or 36% of the union's commercial revenue.
 Maximum player salaries are $55,000, and minimum salaries are $18,000.
 In August 2013, it was announced that the cap would be further reduced, with the team cap for the 2015 season set to $1.025 million.

 New Zealand first implemented the salary cap in the 2006 season.
 The purpose of the salary cap was to ensure an even spread of players to produce competitive matches and higher television audiences for the new, fully professional competition.

 The salary cap had been as high as $2 million in 2008.
 However, the competition had generated losses of approximately $9.6m in 2007, and salary payments had increased by 75% in the previous four years.
 Some teams were reported to be in dire financial position, with four teams having payrolls of $1.75 million or more.
 The salary cap was cut in 2008, converting what was then known as the ITM Cup into a semi-professional competition, with players not under national team or Super Rugby contracts needing to find other part-time jobs.